M-Taha-98/Customer-Shopping-Trends-Analysis/README.md

 - Analyzing the preference of different shipping modes areas bringing in the most business.

 ## Results/Findings
 The insights are presented in form of a completely **dynamic stakeholder dashboard** with interactive filtering through slicers to allow management to easily filter and explore specific segments.
+The dynamic dashboard is thoughtfully designed with data storytelling principles in mind.
+This is reflected in the use of sub-headings beneath each graph, which succinctly summarize the key insights and narrative conveyed by the data.

 *Dashboard Snapshot:*